-Primary sources generally are uninterpreted.
-Analysis and context may be provided in secondary source books and journal articles.
-For the natural and social sciences, however, primary sources also include the original account of a research study, typically published as an article in a scholarly journal.
+For the natural and social sciences, primary sources include the original account of a research study, typically published as an article in a scholarly journal.
 Find a fuller explanation in the SUNY Albany and Virginia Polytechnic resources below.

 For the arts, history, and humanities, original primary source documents usually are housed in museums, archives, restricted library collections, and government offices.
-Reproductions of primary source documents often can be found in online digital collections, microform collections, books, and other secondary works.
+Reproductions often can be found in online digital collections, microform collections, books, and other secondary works.

 Learn to distinguish and when to use these types of information sources, with examples for the Arts and Humanities and the Natural and Social Sciences (summary notes).
 By Credo Reference/Literati.